charlottedhu/free_tickets_paris/README.md

 <ins>As for the other tables:</ins>
 - We performed similar actions on the **profil horaire** table (concatenate, drop null values, filter and reformat)
-- The other tables are way smaller, and will be useful to qualify the data (type of day, type of client).
+- The other tables were way smaller, and will be useful to qualify the data (type of day, type of client).
 These tables were quite clean already.

+### 🪄 Data Transformation